Potato 2.3: Agentic Annotation, Solo Mode, and the Future of Human Evaluation

 Read the Best-Worst Scaling documentation →

-SSO & OAuth Authentication
+SSO and OAuth authentication

 Google OAuth